AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch applications/Cluster management/Use Terraform to manage Alibaba Cloud Elasticsearch clusters.md

 1. Download the software package that is suitable for your OS from the [official Terraform website](https://www.terraform.io/downloads.html).

-    In this topic, Terraform is installed and configured in a Linux OS.
+    In this example, Terraform is installed and configured in a Linux OS.
 If you do not have a Linux OS, you can purchase an Alibaba Cloud Elastic Compute Service \(ECS\) instance.
 For more information, see [Step 1: Create an ECS instance](/intl.en-US/Quick Start/Create an instance in the ECS console (detailed version)/Quick start for Linux instances.md).

 2. Decompress the package to the /usr/local/bin directory.